| |

 1. Buy pillow inserts that are 2 inches larger than your pillow covers.

-I prefer buying just throw pillow covers so that they take up less space to store (and are cheaper) than buying entire pillows.
+For decorative pillows, I prefer buying just throw pillow covers so that they take up less space to store (and are cheaper) than buying entire pillows.

 throw pillows on a bed